 Dolly Varden Silver Corporation was amalgamated under the BCBCA on January 30, 2012.
 The Company's head office is located at 3123 - 595 Burrard St. Vancouver, BC V7X 1J1 Canada and its registered records office is located at Suite 1700, Park Place, 666 Burrard Street, Vancouver, BC, V6C 2X8.
-Dolly Varden's Common Shares are listed on the TSXV under the symbol "DV" and on the OTCQX® Venture Marketplace in the United States under the symbol "DOLLF".
+Dolly Varden's Common Shares are listed on the TSXV under the symbol "DV", on the NYSE American in the United States under the symbol "DVS", and on the Frankfurt Exchange under the symbol "DVQ".